disease-sh/node-api/README.md

 // this prints a specified country and its timeline api.historical.countries({country:'china'}).then(console.log)

+// this prints a specified country and its timeline for the last 10 days api.historical.countries({country:'china', days:10}).then(console.log)

 // this prints a specified province of a specified country and its timeline api.historical.countries({country:'china', province:'hubei'}).then(console.log)

+// this prints a specified province of a specified country and its timeline api.historical.countries({country:'china', province:['hubei','anhui']}).then(console.log)
 ```